About the Art Therapy Credentials Board Exam (ATCBE)

 What is the ATCBE?

-The Art Therapy Credentials Board Examination (ATCBE) is a rigorous professional exam developed by board-certified art therapists collaborating with psychometricians specializing in high-stakes examinations.
-The exam follows a structured, cyclical development process to ensure it remains comprehensive and relevant.
+The Art Therapy Credentials Board Exam (ATCBE) is a rigorous professional exam developed by board-certified art therapists collaborating with psychometricians specializing in high-stakes examinations.
+The ATCB Exam follows a structured, cyclical development process to ensure it remains comprehensive and relevant.

 Key Components of ATCBE Development: